pennersr/django-allauth/docs/providers.rst

 KEYCLOAK_URL:
     The url of your hosted keycloak server, it must end with ``/auth``.
 For example, you can use: ``https://your.keycloak.server/auth``

+    Note: you don't have to use ``/auth`` in the end of URL starting from KeyCloak 17.0.0

 KEYCLOAK_URL_ALT:
     An alternate url of your hosted keycloak server, it must end with ``/auth``.
 For